focus-ase-2022/Evaluation_of_Expressiveness/README.md

-# Supplementary Material of the Evaluation of Expressiveness
+# Supplementary Material of *RQ1: the Evaluation of Expressiveness*

 ## Table of contents
 - [Complete table of results](complete_table_of_results.pdf)